-How to register a Co-operative Society?
+How to register a Cooperative Society?

 Humanity has become a thing of the past for this contemporary world.
 Everyone is busy scaling up self-dreams, and nobody has enough time to look after the society needs.
 However, an exceptional society that redeems our faith in humanity is the existence of the Co-operative Society.
 The fundamental objective of such communities is to safeguard the interest of economically weaker sections.
-This blog will act as a comprehensive guide to Co-operative Society Registration that entails every aspect from its features to eligibility and procedure.
+This blog will act as a comprehensive guide to register a cooperative Society that entails every aspect from its features to eligibility and procedure.

-Key Features of a Co-operative Society
+Key Features of a Cooperative Society

 A Co-operative Society possesses these characteristics:

 - Open Membership: when a minimum of 10 members with a common interest come together to form a society, then it is referred to as a Co-operative Society.
 Besides, the co-operative societies act, 1912 does not specify any maximum number of members, while the member may specify the maximum limit after the formation of the society.

 - Voluntary Collaboration: No Co-operative Society registration is possible without the volunteer efforts of members to build one.
 The members have access to enough freedom to join and leave the Co-operative Society at any time by providing a legal notice of the same.